-2.3.6 NATIONAL SAFETY AWARDS - JOHN T. RYAN TROPHIES
+2.3.6 National Safety Awards - John T. Ryan Trophies

 John T. Ryan trophies are provided by Mine Safety Appliances Canada Limited as a memorial to the founder of the company.
-The trophies are awarded by the Canadian Institute of Mining, Metallurgy and Petroleum (CIM) to the metal mine, the coal mine and the select mine which, in the previous year, experienced the lowest reportable injury frequency per 200,000 employee hours in all of Canada.
-There are two trophy categories:
+The trophies are awarded by the Canadian

-Canada and Regional.
-No trophies were awarded in the British Columbia and Yukon regional category in 2009 (for 2008 performance) or in 2010 (for 2009 performance).
+Institute of Mining, Metallurgy and Petroleum (CIM) to the metal mine, the coal mine and the select mine which, in the previous year, experienced the lowest reportable injury frequency per 200,000 employee hours in all of Canada.
+There are two trophy categories: Canada and Regional.
+No trophies were awarded in the regional category for British Columbia and Yukon in 2011 (for 2010 performance).
+In the National Coal Mine Category, the 2010 recipient was a British Columbia mine, Teck Coal's Coal Mountain Operation.